-All competing athletes must be listed on your entry.
+ALL competing athletes must be listed on your entry.
 By submitting an entry, you agree that you have read, understood and accepted all competition rules, guidelines and terms.

 The closing dates for competition entries are as specified on the Event Calendar listed in the competition section of our website.

-Fully completed entries must be received by the specific closing date for the discounted Early Bird or On Time rate to be applied.
+Fully completed entries must be received by the specific closing date for the discounted Early Bird or the On Time rate to be applied.
 Full payment must be received within 72 hours of the specific closing date for that rate to be confirmed.

 Failure to comply may result in a higher rate being applied or your entry refused.
 Please be aware that late entries after the final closing date will only be accepted if approved by a BCA Director.